Skip to main content

 Examples:

-Often vectors are used in derived function definitions.
-For example, the following function computes the Euclidean distance between vector v and w:
+Example: The following function computes the Euclidean distance between vector v and w:

 create function dist(Vector v, Vector w) -> Real